nileshparab42/TNS-SQL/DAY 03.md

 **1. Data Type:** Specifies the type of data that can be stored in the column, such as INTEGER, VARCHAR, DATE, etc. Each data type has specific storage requirements and rules for data manipulation.

-2. Length/Size: For character data types like VARCHAR, CHAR, TEXT, etc., the length or size attribute specifies the maximum number of characters that can be stored in the column.
+**2. Length/Size:** For character data types like VARCHAR, CHAR, TEXT, etc., the length or size attribute specifies the maximum number of characters that can be stored in the column.

-3. Primary Key: A column or combination of columns that uniquely identifies each row in the table.
+**3. Primary Key:** A column or combination of columns that uniquely identifies each row in the table.
 It ensures that each row has a unique identifier and helps enforce entity integrity.

-4. Foreign Key: A column or combination of columns that establishes a link between two tables by referencing the primary key or a unique key in another table.
+**4. Foreign Key:** A column or combination of columns that establishes a link between two tables by referencing the primary key or a unique key in another table.
 It enforces referential integrity by ensuring that values in the foreign key column exist in the referenced table.

-5. NOT NULL Constraint: Specifies that the column cannot contain NULL values, ensuring that every row must have a value for that column.
+**5. NOT NULL Constraint:** Specifies that the column cannot contain NULL values, ensuring that every row must have a value for that column.

-6. UNIQUE Constraint: Ensures that all values in the column are unique across the table, except for NULL values.
+**6. UNIQUE Constraint:** Ensures that all values in the column are unique across the table, except for NULL values.
 It prevents duplicate values from being inserted into the column.

-7. DEFAULT Constraint: Specifies a default value for the column if no value is provided during INSERT operations.
+**7. DEFAULT Constraint:** Specifies a default value for the column if no value is provided during INSERT operations.
 It assigns the default value to the column when a new row is added to the table.

-8. CHECK Constraint: Defines a condition that must be satisfied for the data in the column.
+**8. CHECK Constraint:** Defines a condition that must be satisfied for the data in the column.
 It restricts the range of allowed values based on the specified condition.

-9. Auto Increment/Identity: Automatically generates a unique value for the column when a new row is inserted into the table.
+**9. Auto Increment/Identity:** Automatically generates a unique value for the column when a new row is inserted into the table.
 It is commonly used for primary key columns to ensure unique identifiers for each row.

 Here's an example of creating a table with some of these column attributes: